Antoinehrt/Antoinehrt/README.md

 👋 Hi, I’m @Antoinehrt

-📚I am currently doing my third year of a bachelor's degree in management computing at HELHa in Belgium.

-✏I don't post much code at the moment.
-🏫I mainly use GitHub for my school projects.
+📚A Belgian with a passion for creating programs and web application.
+I graduated with distinction in September 2024 with a bachelor's degree in Computer Science, majoring in applications development.

 💻Programming technologies that I know :